-Fall Session playoffs: As promised, there are lots of large divisions so the Top Point winners advance directly to Citywide 2014.
-Divisions with 13 or more teams qualify for Citywide.
-Those divisions will have a second tier playoff of the 6th vs 9th and 7th vs 8th place teams and the winner advances to COC but with an extra round of play on Friday night, but no trophies.
+8Ball Playoff Format: Divisions with 13 or more teams qualify for Top Point to Citywide.
+Those divisions will also have a second tier playoff of 6th vs 9th and 7th vs 8th place teams, and the winner advances to Challenge of Champions but with an extra round of play.
 The remaining teams playoff in the secondary playoff.
-Divisions with ten teams will advance the Top Point team to the Challenge of Champions; 2 vs 5th and 3rd vs 4th and the rest playoff for the secondary spot.
-Divisions with six to nine teams will playoff as normal, 1st vs 4th and 2nd vs 3rd and the division winner advances to the Challenge of Champions, the rest playoff for the secondary spot, where applicable.
-If there are any exceptions to this format, you’ll be notified through your team envelopes.
-9Ball playoffs: Divisions with ten or more teams will advance the Top Point team to Citywide; 2nd vs wildcard, 3rd vs 4th.
-The last playoff spot is a wildcard team unless there’s a tie.
+Divisions with 9-12 teams will advance the Top Point team to Challenge of Champions, 2nd vs 5th and 3rd vs 4th and the rest play off for the secondary spot.
+Divisions with less than nine teams will play off as normal, 1st vs 4th and 2nd vs 3rd and the division winner advances to the Challenge of Champions, the rest playoff for the secondary spot, where applicable.
+If there are any exceptions to this format, you’ll be notified through your team envelopes. (cont below)